evil-shrike/ResxToJson/README.md

 });
 ```

-Later we will import js-resources in our client application:
+Later we can import js-resources in our client application:
 ```js
 define(["i18n!nls/resources"], function (resources) {
   alert(resources.fileNotFound);